Mountain House Flag Football

 You must rotate through the 5 players (1-5) on the other side.

-If you have 8 or more players, no player can more than 3 series.
+If you have 8 or more players, no player can play more than 3 series in a row.

-7. Roster card or sheet-Coaches need to submit a roster card or sheet to the referee at the beginning of each half with your team name, jersey number of the players on offense and defense.
+6. Roster card or sheet – Coaches need to submit a roster card or sheet to the head referee or scorekeeper at the beginning of each half with your team’s name and jersey number of the players on offense and defense.
 The defensive team may look at the roster card or sheet of the offensive team prior to submitting their own.

 On the card or sheet, one side must have 5 players!